andiappan-ar/Project-Sitecore-Mate/Sitecore-Mate-Chat-Search/README.md

 # Mate - Sitecore Chat Search

-> 🧑‍💻 Some days, AI is the teacher; other days, the eager student.\
-> 🤖 But these days, AI’s my mate.

 ## Overview

 **Sitecore Chat Search** is a solution designed to scrape, index, and query content from Sitecore instances, enabling semantic search and Retrieval-Augmented Generation (RAG) capabilities.\